danstiner/rust-u2f/README.md

 Disclaimer: This is a personal project, I am not a security expert and make no guarantee of security.

-Like any U2F authenticator this program provides a degree of protection against phishing and poorly chosen passwords.
-It does **not** provide the same level of protection against malware that a hardware authenticator does.
+A hardware authenticator from [SoloKeys](https://solokeys.com/) or [yubico](https://www.yubico.com/) provides a 2nd-factor for authentication that is both phishing resistant and difficult to clone.
+They have been audited by independent experts and I used them instead of this software for more sensitive accounts.

-If your machine is compromised by malware, the attacker could steal a copy of the secret keys stored by this authenticator.
-In this situation you should immediately unregister this authenticator anywhere it is registered in addition to changing the passwords of any potentially compromised accounts.
-With a hardware authenticator secret keys never leave the device, so in the case of malware you can simply unplug from the infected machine and be confident your accounts are safe from further compromise.
+This software-only authenticator is phishing resistant, but because it stores [secret keys](https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-u2f-overview-v1.2-ps-20170411.html#site-specific-public-private-key-pairs) and [usage counters](https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-u2f-overview-v1.2-ps-20170411.html#counters-as-a-signal-for-detecting-cloned-u2f-devices) in your [keychain](https://askubuntu.com/questions/1700/what-is-the-keyring-or-keychain) it is *not* clone resistant.
+If your machine is compromised by malware, the attacker could steal this data and use it together with your account passwords to sign in any time they desire.

 ## Installation

-After installing, test your new virtual U2F device on a site supporting it such as: https://demo.yubico.com/webauthn-technical/registration
+After installing, test your new virtual FIDO2 device on a site supporting it such as: https://demo.yubico.com/webauthn-technical/registration

 ### Arch